 How do I become a Fellow?

-If you would like the ICE to assess your suitability for Fellowship before formally applying, you can first contact your Regional Support Team (if you live in the UK or Hong Kong), or the ICE Fellowship Executive (if you are based elsewhere).
+If you would like ICE to assess your suitability for Fellowship before formally applying, you can first contact your Regional Support Team (if you live in the UK or Hong Kong), or the ICE International Team (if you are based elsewhere).
 To obtain a preliminary assessment, made without prejudice, you need to submit an up-to-date CV of no more than 4 sides of A4 in length, giving details of your current and/or past responsibilities.
 Please note that to enable an accurate assessment your CV must clearly set out your personal achievements.
 It would also be helpful to indicate which of the fellowship attributes you are considering applying against.

 If you think you're ready for Fellowship, we'd be delighted to receive your application.